ajpauwels/fabric-1/docs/source/blockchain.rst

 blockchain requires building on top of a fully vetted, open-source architecture;
 Hyperledger Fabric is your starting point.

-We recommended first-time users begin by going through the rest of the introduction below in order to gain familiarity with how blockchains work and with the specific features and components of Hyperledger Fabric.
+We recommend first-time users begin by going through the rest of the introduction below in order to gain familiarity with how blockchains work and with the specific features and components of Hyperledger Fabric.